hizliemre/redisworkcore/README.md

 # RedisworkCore

-Redisworkcore is an ORM like similar entityframework.
+Redisworkcore is an ORM for redis like similar entityframework.
 And it using StackExchange.Redis for redis connections, NRediSearch for redis search engine and Polly for retry mechanism.

 * Create a context like EntityFramework context.
 * Run queries very similar LINQ.